The NIH Almanac

 The Symptom Management Branch is dedicated to improving the understanding of the underlying biological mechanisms of a range of symptoms, their effect on patients, and the biological and behavioral basis for how patients respond to interventions.

-The Symptom Management Branch consists of two units: Symptom Biology and Cardiovascular Symptoms.
+The Symptom Management Branch consists of three units: Genomic and Clinical Biomarkers, Symptom Biology, and Cardiovascular Symptoms.

-The Symptom Biology Unit examines the nature and causes of fatigue in relation to conditions such as sarcoidosis and in association with cancer treatments and pain associated with fibromyalgia.
+- The Symptom Biology Unit examines the nature and causes of fatigue in association with cancer treatments and pain associated with fibromyalgia.

 The Biobehavioral Branch supports research into the interplay of behavioral, biological, and environmental determinants of health and wellness across populations.
-The Biobehavioral Branch consists of two units: Digestive Disorders and Clinical Neuroscience.
+The Biobehavioral Branch consists of the Digestive Disorders Unit.

 Intramural Research Training and Career Development

 NINR is committed to developing the next generation of nurse scientists and provides research training through several mechanisms.
-Post-baccalaureate training positions are available that allow BSN-prepared nurses interested in exploring a career in research to spend a year engaged in biomedical investigation in the DIR laboratories.
-Pre- and postdoctoral fellowship positions, as well as summer internships, are also available.
+Post-baccalaureate training positions are available that allow BSN-prepared nurses interested in exploring a career in nursing research to spend a year engaged in biomedical investigation in the Division of Intramural Research (DIR) laboratories.
+Pre- and postdoctoral fellowship positions, including summer internships, are also available.

 NINR also offers mentored research support to post-doctoral intramural investigators via the K99 mechanism.
 Known as the Pathway to Independence Award, it is designed to facilitate receipt of an R01 award earlier in an investigator's research career.

-Through the DIR, NINR sponsors the Summer Genetics Institute (SGI), an intensive research training program, an intensive research training program held at NIH.
+Through the DIR, NINR sponsors the Summer Genetics Institute (SGI), an intensive research training program held at NIH and administered by the Foundation for Advanced Education in the Sciences (FAES) as one of its Biotechnology Specialty programs.
 The SGI provides a foundation in molecular genetics for use in research and clinical practice and features both lecture and hands-on laboratory training.
-The purpose of the SGI is to increase the research capability among graduate students and faculty, and develop and expand the basis for clinical practice in genetics among clinicians.
+The purpose of the SGI is to increase the research capability among nursing graduate students and faculty, and develop and expand the basis for clinical practice in genetics among clinicians.
 The program awards eight hours of graduate-level college credit.
 SGI graduates are making a difference in their communities in many ways.
 They are successfully building programs of research in genetics related to nursing (e.g., genetic components involved in organ transplantation outcomes, gene-to-gene and gene-environment interactions in childhood asthma); disseminating findings through publications and scientific conference presentations; and integrating genetics content into nursing school curricula across the country.

-The NINR DIR also participates in the NIH Lasker Clinical Research Scholar (Lasker Scholar) program.
+The NINR DIR also participates in the NIH Lasker Clinical Research Scholar program.
 The Lasker Scholar program supports a small number of exceptional clinical researchers in the early stages of their careers to promote their development to fully independent scientists.
-It combines a period of research experience as a tenure-track Principal Investigator in the NIH IRP with an opportunity for additional years of independent financial support, either within the IRP or at an extramural research institution.
+The program combines a period of research experience as a tenure-track Principal Investigator in the DIR with an opportunity for additional years of independent financial support, either within the DIR or at an extramural research institution.

 In recent years, many factors have converged to increase public and professional interest in issues surrounding the end of life.

-The 1997 report from the Institute of Medicine, Approaching Death: Improving Care at the End of Life, found widespread dissatisfaction with end-of-life care and many gaps in our scientific knowledge of this phase of life.
+The 1997 report from the Institute of Medicine (IOM), Approaching Death: Improving Care at the End of Life, found widespread dissatisfaction with end-of-life care and many gaps in our scientific knowledge of this phase of life.
 In response, NINR sponsored a workshop on the symptoms of terminal illness.
 Later that year, the NIH Director designated NINR as the lead Institute within NIH for end-of-life research.
-NINR studies on the management of pain and other symptoms, family decision-making, caregiving, advance planning, and quality of care for the elderly and critically ill provided an important base of knowledge on which to build.
+In continuation of recommendations from the 2014 IOM report, Dying in America, NINR studies the management of pain and other symptoms, family decision-making, caregiving, advance planning, and quality of care for the elderly and critically ill provided an important base of knowledge on which to build.
 NINR has sponsored several community events to gather input on concerns related to end-of-life issues.

 In December 2004, NINR co-sponsored the NIH State of the Science conference, Improving End-of-Life Care, bringing together almost 1,000 health care practitioners from around the world.
 This conference served to evaluate the current state of the science in end-of-life care and to determine future directions for research.
 It also highlighted the interactions among patients, caregivers, and the health system, and their effects on outcomes.
 The consensus statement from this conference is available here.